Coping with Depression Through God’s Sustaining Grace

 Ironically, honest disclosure to God about how I feel during affliction is a sign of deep faith in Him, not an indicator of a lack of faith.

 I don’t plead with or ask hard questions of someone I do not believe in.
-Nor do I appeal to God when I’m hurting unless, deep down, I think He cares and is powerful enough to intervene.
+Nor do I appeal to God when I’m hurting unless (deep down) I think He cares and is powerful enough to intervene.

-“Preaching to myself” is the act of giving a biblically informed rebuttal to negative and untrue things that I tell myself during moments of despondency or other tests of faith.
-No matter how I’m feeling, I combat discouragement, hopelessness, or any harmful, untrue thought pattern by reminding myself of what God’s Word says.
+Preaching to myself is giving a biblically informed rebuttal to negative and untrue things I tell myself during despondency or other tests of faith.
+No matter how I’m feeling, I combat discouragement, hopelessness, or any harmful, untrue thought patterns by reminding myself of what God’s Word says.
 The timeless promises in Scripture provide the raw material for the messages that I preach to myself.

-Frequently, an inner voice taunts me during depressive episodes, informing me that God doesn’t care or isn’t powerful enough to alleviate my despair.
-The voice says, “Things will never get better for you.
-You’ll never be happy again!”
-That’s when I quote Psalm 42:11 to myself; this verse acknowledges the pain and yet instills hope: “Why are you in despair, O my soul?
+That’s when I quote Psalm 42:11 to myself, a verse that acknowledges the pain and yet instills hope: Why are you in despair, O my soul?
 Why have you become disturbed within me?
-Hope in God, for I shall yet praise Him, the help of my countenance, and my God.”
-When I doubt God’s power during affliction, I mull over Jeremiah 32:27, where God insists, “Behold, I am the Lord, the God of all flesh.
-Is anything too difficult for Me?”
+Hope in God, for I shall yet praise Him, the help of my countenance, and my God.

-COPING WITH DEPRESSION – NOT WHAT I FEEL BUT WHAT IS TRUE
+3. COPING WITH DEPRESSION – NOT WHAT I FEEL BUT WHAT IS TRUE

-The key question for me isn’t, “What do I feel?” but “According to God’s Word, what is true?”
-I quote to myself Isaiah 41:10: “Do not fear, for I am with you; do not anxiously look about you, for I am your God.
-I will strengthen you, surely I will help you, surely I will uphold you with My righteous right hand.”
-Shifting my mental focus to God, to who He is and what He has promised assuages my doubts and restores some degree of vitality within me.
+The key question for me is not, “What do I feel?” – but “According to God’s Word, what is true?”
+I meditate on Isaiah 41:10: Do not fear, for I am with you; do not anxiously look about you, for I am your God.
+I will strengthen you, surely I will help you, surely I will uphold you with My righteous right hand.
+Shifting my mental focus to God, who He is, and what He has promised assuages my doubts and restores some vitality within me.

-COPING WITH DEPRESSION – BURDENS REQUIRE THE BODY
+4. COPING WITH DEPRESSION – BURDENS REQUIRE THE BODY

-Depression isn’t a battle I can win alone.
-A means of sustaining grace for me is the Body of Christ (other believers).
-“Bear one another’s burdens, and thus fulfill the law of Christ.”
-(Galatians 6:2) In the first century, the term “burden” was a shipping term, sometimes referring to a boat that was overloaded with cargo and prone to sink.
-The typical stressors of life sometimes overwhelm me and spawn despondency.
+The typical burdens of life sometimes overwhelm me and spawn despondency.
 On such occasions, I identify an external trigger for my bleak mood.
 At other times, I can’t pinpoint a reason for waking up with a heaviness of spirit or with a high humidity in my heart that saps motivation.
-Whether or not I’m able to identify a reason for the despondency, I’ve learned to lean on others, relying on “God with skin on” (which is what I like to call my closest friends).
+Whether or not I can identify a reason for the despondency, I’ve learned to lean on others, relying on “God with skin on” (what I like to call my closest friends).
+Depression isn’t a battle I can win alone.
+A means of sustaining grace for me is the Body of Christ (other believers) – yet no one can help me bear a burden unless I admit I’m overloaded!

 Wrong!
 Galatians 6:2 and many other relational commands in the New Testament affirm my need for others during my earthly pilgrimage.